I Tried Monin Toasted Coconut Syrup

 Trying It Outside of Coffee

-After coffee, I tried toasted coconut syrup in a few non-coffee drinks to understand why it’s marketed so heavily for cocktails.
+After testing it in coffee, I tried it in a few non-coffee drinks to understand why it’s marketed so heavily for cocktails.

 Mocktails